golfvert/wis2-playbooks/README.md

 # A collection of ansible playbooks, shell scripts and configuration files

 This is a set of ansible playbooks targeted primarily at helping with the deployment of various WIS2 related tools.
+It has been tested with:
+- the Ansible master running on a debian-like OS and on MacOS.
+- the Ansible nodes running on a debian-like OS

-The files variable.yml contains all ansible variables that are used in the playbooks.
+The file variable.yml contains all ansible variables that are used in the playbooks.

 Create a file secret.yml based on the example provided.
-This contains the password / token to create a secure environment.
+This contains the various password / token to create a secure environment.

 By using traefik, it is possible to create and renew automatically let's encrypt certificates.
-The yml provided are configured to use Infomaniak and a token to use the dns-01 challenge.
+The yml provided (the playbook traefik.yml and the configuration file traefik/traefik.yml) are configured to use Infomaniak and a token for the dns-01 challenge.
 If your domain is not registered with Infomaniak, adapt to your needs.
+The token is not provided.

 1. Deploying a test Global Broker running on a single server.
 For this, running the following playbooks, in this order, is required: